Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics: II. Semi-classical treatment of TAT-and-turn dynamics

 and

-We can further estimate the global optimal parameter $\delta_{\rm opt}$ and the explicit expression for the time evolution to reach maximum QFI using the semi-classical description.
-We find that the TAT-and-turn Hamiltonian can generate GHZ-like states, whose variance is stretched along $\alpha$-axis or $\beta$-axis on the $x-y$ plane.
-For calculation clarity, we start from the initial position $(0, 0, 1)$, when $\delta_{\mathrm{eff}} > 0$ (default $\chi > 0$), we take $\hat{J}_\beta$ as the generator and obtain
+We can further estimate the globally optimal parameter $\delta_{\rm opt}$ and the explicit expression for the time evolution to reach maximum quantum Fisher information (QFI) using the semi-classical description.
+We find that the TAT-and-turn Hamiltonian can generate GHZ-like states, whose variance is stretched along the $\alpha$-axis or $\beta$-axis on the $x-y$ plane.
+For calculation clarity, we start from the initial position $(0, 0, 1)$.
+When $\delta_{\mathrm{eff}} > 0$ (with the default assumption that $\chi > 0$), the QFI is given by